Easy Vertical Pallet Planter Project for Adding Color

 Making the Flower Box

-Attach the long front piece of the flower pot to the two shorter side pieces using screws.
-Drill holes first and then using 1 3/4 screws attach everything together, forming a 3 sided box.
+To attach the sides of the planter, attach the long front piece of the flower pot to the other two short sides using screws.
+Drill holes first and then using 1 3/4 screws attach everything together, forming a 3-sided box.

-Hubs helped me figure out how to brace the bottom so it was strong enough to hold the weight of the potting soil.
+Hubs helped me figure out how to brace the bottom of the planter box so it was strong enough to hold the weight of the potting soil.
 Measure out the inside opening of your planter box.
 Cut four pieces of the 1 by 2″ lumber to the same dimensions.
-Nail these along the bottom edge of the planter making sure the bottom edges are flush with each other.
+Nail these along the bottom edge of the planter, making sure the bottom edges are flush with each other.
 This makes a bracket to hold the bottom in place without showing from the outside.

 Using whatever plywood or pegboard you have, cut it to match the inside dimensions of your flower box.
 Ours was cut to 8″ by 19 1/2 inches.